jmcusac/Cusack-Native-Portfolio/README.md

-# CusackPortfolio
+# Cusack Portfolio

-### Cusack Portfolio project to show a few coding styles
+### Portfolio proof of concept project to show modern coding best practices

 Swift 5 backend with a Combine and SwiftUI technology stack.
 Communication app to fully integrate Firebase for database testing.